Why Start a Word Weavers International Chapter (and why become a member)?

 Compiled by Carol Barnier, Past Word Weavers President & Mentor

 - The network.
-As a Word Weaver, you’re part of a much larger group than if you were on your own.
+As a member of Word Weavers Internatioanl, you’re part of a much larger group than if you were on your own.
 What does this mean?

-- More ears to the ground.
-This means updates on industry news, best tips on what works, etc.
+- More ears to the ground, with updates on industry news, best tips on what works, etc.

 - Others with niche experience you can access.
-For example, you may learn of a Word Weaver in Alaska who has the same plot dilemma as you, then connect and share ideas.
+For example, you may learn of a Word Weavers member in Alaska who has the same plot dilemma as you.
+You can then connect and share ideas.

-- The opportunity to lessen a writer’s normal isolation.
-First, by involvement in the local group and then by the nearly 500 across the world with whom you are connected.
+- The opportunity to lessen a writer’s normal isolation, first, by involvement in the local group and then by the nearly 1000 across the world with whom you are connected.

 - Scholarships to the Florida Christian Writer’s Conference.
 Word Weavers owns this solid conference with top-notch speakers and workshop leaders.
 (My own breakthrough into Focus on the Family came via this conference several years ago.)

 - FaceBook page for members only.
 When something relevant to writers hits the social media, it often appears at the Facebook private group page in minutes.
 There are just more eyes and ears out there watching and listening for things that matter to you.
 When our members find something of value, they share it, which funnels it to you and your chapter very quickly.
 We also have daily updates from writing blogs, etc. It’s like Living Room University!

-- Monthly newsletter (the Loom) for members only (The Loom).
-It’s chock-full of writing opportunities, member news, nuts-and-bolts writing tips, and up-to-date info on what’s happening in the organization.
+- Monthly newsletter (the Loom) for members only.
+The Loom is chock-full of writing opportunities, member news, nuts-and-bolts writing tips, and up-to-date info on what’s happening in the organization.

 - The Word Weavers Critique method.
 It’s so simple that you may think it a small thing.
-But the sandwich method, when coupled with silence from the presenter, is HUGE.
-It changes everything.
+But the cold sandwich method, when coupled with silence from the presenter, is HUGE.
+This simple, years-perfected method changes everything.
 And if you’ve ever been in a group that doesn’t follow these rules, you’ll feel the difference immediately.

 - Decreased chance of burnout.
-You have a network behind you.
-Each chapter has its own local mentor who is in contact with the chapter president monthly—sending reports from national, chatting over the phone, sharing ideas on how to handle situations that arise.
-Often the mentors can even come to your location (either in person or via Zoom) to help launch your new chapter.
-In addition, presidents have access to many other chapter presidents whose experience base can be mined.
+With Word Weavers, you have a network behind you.
+Each chapter has its own mentor who is in contact with the chapter president monthly—sending reports from “headquarters,” chatting over the phone, sharing ideas on how to handle situations that arise.
+Often the mentors can come to your location (either in person or via Zoom) to help launch your new chapter.
+In addition, presidents have access to other chapter presidents whose experience base can be mined.

 - As the number of chapters grows, we’re starting to see regional gatherings emerge.
 For those who aren’t yet ready for the big leap of attending a major conference, these regional events are meeting some real needs.

-- Agents value writers who have been involved in an established group.
+- Agents and editors value writers who have been involved in an established group.
 Go to any writers conference or event, mention that you are a member of Word Weavers, and watch the reaction.
 Membership is an indicator that you take writing seriously and are making the effort to grow in your craft.

-- Word Weavers is gaining a reputation for producing writers noted for quality work.
+- Again, Word Weavers International is gaining a reputation for producing writers noted for quality work.
 Several publishers are actually on the lookout for submissions from those with a Word Weavers membership.